-Deerhunter’s eighth album Why Hasn’t Everything Already Disappeared? features more acoustic and Baroque influences with existential, trance-like lyrics as opposed to their trademark alt-rock style.
-It is fundamentally tethering itself to environmental and societal decay with scenes of dissatisfied workers immersed and trapped in a barren wasteland that has not quite yet “disappeared” but instead hangs on by a thread of confused nostalgia.
+Deerhunter’s eighth album Why Hasn’t Everything Already Disappeared? features more Baroque influences as opposed to their trademark alt-rock style.
+The album explores environmental and societal decay with scenes of dissatisfied workers trapped in a barren wasteland that has not quite yet “disappeared”.
 Recorded in Texas, like the open space of a desert, the album itself is also open to us in that it poses questions and leaves us hanging between songs without answers.

 With lyrics that fuse colours into a slow-burn of elements, such as the “Orange clouds” which have toxically “stained” the wind, the second song released from the album ‘Element’ is a song concerning industrialisation in the same wide-open space.
 Depicted by singer-songwriter and frontman of the band, Bradford Cox, as “an elegy for ecology (a landscape done in toxic watercolors)”, Deerhunter fuses an erosive palette of reverbing sounds into a still portrait.